 Completing the Apprenticeship

 Once an apprenticeship certificate has been issued, you may begin your apprenticeship.
-Apprenticeship training shall be 12 months in duration and shall be completed within 24 months of commencement.
+Apprenticeship training shall be 12 months in duration.

 You will be responsible for submitting four quarterly report forms during your apprenticeship, as well as an apprenticeship completion form once you have met all hour requirements.